yizhao-nu/Irreversibility-in-GRN/README.md

-This repository also requires the following R packages: dplyr boolnet
+This repository also requires the following R packages: dplyr
+BoolNet

-The packages (other than bns and pyboolnet) may be obtained from the Anaconda Python distribution.
+The packages (other than bns and pyboolnet) may be obtained from the conda package management software.
 It is possible to create a virtual environment with the packages using the command:
 `mamba create env -n irrev-in-gn-nets -c conda-forge numpy scipy pandas networkx matplotlib sympy openpyxl jupyter patsy scikit-learn`